aliozgur/aliozgur.github.io/_posts/2020-11-13-csharp9-records-en.md

 When I started mocking up with the new record types I noticed couple of issues which might not be another billion-dollar mistake but may hurt many of us at the end of the day.

 ## Problem-1 : Are records really immutable by default?
-Microsoft advertises the new record types being [immutable by default](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9).
+Microsoft advertises the new record types as being [immutable by default](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9).
 But the truth is; it depends.
 Let's see why.

 ### Positional Record Definition